sandy-sp/dco/docs/ARCHITECTURE.md

 ## 4. The "Brain" Directory Structure

-Every DCO-managed project contains a hidden `.brain` folder acting as the Single Source of Truth.
+Every DOC-managed project contains a hidden `.brain` folder acting as the Single Source of Truth.

 ```text
 my-project/